 My trip to Vail with Terry Minger and Meredith Miller did not only show me Colorado’s beautiful, stunning landscape and the quite European looking town of Vail.
 But it also lead me to the Walking Mountains Science Centre, where we met Kim Langmaid, Founder and Vice President of Walking Mountains Science Centre.
 Kim Langmaid is also director of sustainability & stewardship programs at the centre.

 Walking Mountains Science Centre

 The Walking Mountains Science Center offers a broad variety of programmes to make science and environmental protection accessible for locals and visitors of every age group.
-Programmes such as “Girls in Science“, “Eagle Valley Outdoor Movement“, “Energy Smart Colorado” or regular hikes and walks make it possible “to explore nature, to gain a scientific understanding and to learn about the many wonders of our mountain environment”.
+Programmes such as “Girls in Science“, “Eagle Valley Outdoor Movement“, “Energy Efficiency Programs” or regular hikes and walks make it possible “to explore nature, to gain a scientific understanding and to learn about the many wonders of our mountain environment”.
 Another interesting program of the center is the “Graduate Fellowship in Natural Science Education“.
 This is a 2 year program combining a science education, a Master of Arts graduate program through the University of Northern Colorado’s School of Biological Sciences and the College of Natural and Health Sciences and Extended Campus, with teaching responsibilities in the classroom and the field during the summer camps and programmes of the center.
 So the Walking Mountains Science Center does not only offer programmes about nature and environmental protection, it actively trains future educators.
 Future co-operation with Kim Langmaid and the Walking Mountains Science Center will focus on building up similar programmes in Europe.

 Europe and the United States – seeing it from the other side